PRINCIPAL SUPPORT7 min read

 A Family Office Operations Director is responsible for the day-to-day operational infrastructure supporting a principal or principal family.
 In practice, this means: overseeing property managers and vendors, coordinating with legal and financial advisors, managing travel and logistics, tracking compliance deadlines across entities and properties, managing household staff and service providers, and ensuring the principal's time is protected from operational drag.

-The compensation range for this role at family offices is $200,000–$350,000 per year including benefits.
-For principals who do not have a formal family office structure — founders, investors, and HNW individuals managing complexity outside a formal entity — the equivalent function often goes unmanaged or gets distributed across an EA, a property manager, and the principal themselves.
-That distribution is expensive and unreliable.
+For principals who do not have a formal family office structure: founders, investors, and HNW individuals managing complexity outside a formal entity: the equivalent function often goes unmanaged or gets distributed across an EA, a property manager, and the principal themselves.
+That distribution is expensive and unreliable because nobody owns the whole operating picture.

 WHAT WE COVER